pluginsGLPI/doc/source/datainjection/index.rst

 Creating a template
 ~~~~~~~~~~~~~~~~~~~

-The 1st step is to create a template if none exists.
+The first step is to create a template if none exists.

 -  From **Tools >Data injection**
 -  Click on **Template**